Insurance reform key priority

-The minister said the Bill, when enacted, will be a very important measure in countering insurance fraud and the compensation culture and high cost of insurance.
+The minister said the bill, when enacted, would be a very important measure in countering insurance fraud and the compensation culture and high cost of insurance.

 “It will serve as a clear message to anyone engaged in legal proceedings that they need to be mindful of the need to tell the truth and that any deliberate departure from the truth may have serious consequences in terms of the level of sanctions and penalties that will be at the judge’s discretion to impose,” the minister said.

-If enacted, the maximum penalty on summary conviction is a Class B fine or twelve months’ imprisonment of twelve months.
+If enacted, the maximum penalty on summary conviction is a Class B fine or imprisonment of 12 months.

 The maximum penalty on indictment will be ten years and/or a fine of €100,000.

-She continued that the Bill will provide clear direction to the courts on the necessary penalties and will send a clear message to would-be abusers of court time that deliberate falsehoods will not go unpunished and may result in serious consequences.
+She continued that the bill would provide clear direction to the courts on the necessary penalties, and would send a clear message to would-be abusers of court time that deliberate falsehoods would not go unpunished, and might result in serious consequences.

 “I am confident that this bill will go a long way in deterring those who may be considering providing dishonest evidence during legal proceedings,” the minister concluded.